MurtyShikhar/GraphicalModels/README.md

    **Part2:** C++ implementation of an MRF followed by exact inference for OCR task.

-* A2: Python code for exact (messaging passing) and approximate inference (Loopy BP) in generic MRFs (uses abstractions such as Factors)/
+* A2: Python code for exact (messaging passing) and approximate inference (Loopy BP) in generic MRFs (uses abstractions such as Factors)
 * A3: Learning in MRF (Gradient descent along with Gibbs sampling) and Bayes nets (essentially counting).

+Hope you find this code useful for your implementations.
+The code is fairly self documenting.
+Contact me at shikhar.murty@gmail.com if you have additional queries.